 This was the reply from Nadav Hollander, CEO of Dharma:

 How much will your trading fee be normally and how does that compare to gas costs transacting directly?
 Once including fees, will the average txn end up cheaper through Dharma or more expensive?— Zack Sinclair (@zacksinclair) July 30, 2020

 …the gist is, through a combination of some L2 optimizations and cleverly thought out pricing models, our goal is that the average txn [will] end up cheaper through Dharma

-The kicker to all this is the zero gas, zero trading fees on Uniswap.
+A Free Lunch?The kicker to all this is the zero gas, zero trading fees on Uniswap.
 The integration of Uniswap into the wallet claims to do what Uniswap does for free.
 But not all traders claim to have that experience.
 For speculating day-traders, fees have become a major expense.
 Some users on Discord have expressed their frustration with the high costs.
 They accused Dharma of robbery.
 When users saw they were being charged 8% in slippage rather than 0.5%, Dharma offered another explanation:

 …In order to quote users a clear, WYSIWYG rate, we factor a 0.5% slippage buffer directly into the price we quote.
 Users get the quoted rate, and the Dharma trade reserve keeps the remainder, which we were thought would usually just be dust.

 6/— Dharma (@Dharma_HQ) July 31, 2020

 We made a snap decision yesterday that users would prefer to have their trades go through at the expense of higher slippage.
 So we raised our buffer from 0.5% to 2%.
 This increased tx reliability, but also resulted in excess value being generated on liquid pairs (eg. ETHDAI).